HarryWang0210/PySortGUI/README.md

+# PySortGUI

-PySortGUI: A python-based open-source GUI software for spike sorting
+A python-based open-source GUI software for spike sorting